Domestic commercial vessel inspections

 After the inspection

 When the inspection is complete, you will be provided with an Inspection Report form 756 (PDF 355.98 KB).
 The inspector may provide this report at the time of inspection or may send you a copy within 5 business days.

 The inspection report is a record of the inspection containing details of the inspection findings and recommendations.

 If non-compliance was found during inspection, the marine safety inspector may use a range of actions to address them.
 These actions may increase in severity depending on the circumstances, and are proportionate with the associated risk identified.

 - improvement notices

 - prohibition notices

 To ensure the consistency, transparency, accountability, impartiality and fairness in decision-making, all decisions and the reasoning behind these decisions will be explained at the end of the inspection.

-If you have concerns relating to the conduct of an inspection, the letter given at the start of the inspection provides information on whom to contact.
+If you have feedback or concerns relating to the conduct of an inspection, the letter given at the start of the inspection provides information on how to contact AMSA.